Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/sen.md

 - **One potential avenue for improvement:** I did notice 2 blank PNGs in the folder, but it might just be like that on git or just on my browser.

 - **One thing I learned:** I learned about PyLangAcq.
 Pretty cool!

+### Soobin
+yoooo
+- One thing I like is that you incorporated three (or four?) different data sets for this project.
+What a 'due diligence'. lol

+- While reading your data_curation_cont.ipynb file, I got curious why you set the limitation of the `Years_Study` columns as 7.
+Is there any article that talks about the age of L1 speaker and the stage of acquiring morphemes?
+Like, Do native speakers of English acquire most of the English morphemes around the age of 7?

+- Wow, i didn'kt know about the R. Brown's paper about the morpheme acquisition order.
+So interesting.

+I can't wait to see your final result!!